danliamcodev/Dan-Unity-Core/Documentation/README.md

-# Dan's Development Philosophy and Architecture
+# Technical Document
 ## Introduction
-The purpose of this document is to create a record of the philosophical and architectural concepts I currently utilize.
-This is both to remind myself of the standards I want to adhere to and to brief the people I collaborate with on how I work.
+The purpose of this document is to record the philosophical and architectural concepts implemented in the project.

 ## Table of Contents
 - [Development Philosophy](development_philosophy.md)